 What a strange year it has been in Europe.
 On the one hand, we have been closer together than ever before.
 From Finland to France, Poland to Germany: in one fell swoop, citizens of countries across the continent experienced how drastically a pandemic can change day-to-day life.
 Travel restrictions and border controls have divided us to a degree we haven’t experienced in a very long time.
 Even during the summer holidays, it wasn’t easy or sometimes even possible to meet up to talk about life in the midst of the global pandemic.
 When, if not now, should Europe come together for a conversation?

-European Cultural Foundation, Fondazione CRC and Fondazione CRT invite organisations from the Piedmont (Cuneo province in particular) and the Aosta Valley to apply for the third round of the European Culture of Solidarity Fund.
-Set up at the beginning of the pandemic crisis, the fund continues to support imaginative cultural initiatives that reinforce European solidarity and the idea of Europe as a shared public space
+European Cultural Foundation, Fondazione CRC and Fondazione CRT invited organisations from the Piedmont (Cuneo province in particular) and the Aosta Valley to apply for the third round of the European Culture of Solidarity Fund.
+Set up at the beginning of the pandemic crisis, the fund continues to support imaginative cultural initiatives that reinforce European solidarity and the idea of Europe as a shared public space.This round is now closed.
+We thank you for your applications.

 The Calvert Journal invites you to their Calvert Journal Film Festival; 7 days of New East cinema online, a digital film festival showcasing the diverse cinematic talent of Eastern Europe, the Balkans, the Caucasus, and Central Asia.
 The festival will feature 7 films, screened online for free during the week from 12 to 18 October; each day a different film will be available for 24h.